Small Grants

 Busy street in Scotland full of traffic

-The main aim of the Small Grants Programme is to improve road safety at a local level.
+The main aim of the Small Grants Programme is to improve road safety through providing funding for innovative, practical-based projects.

-We are looking for measurable interventions that link to local priorities and show a proposed link to reducing casualties either directly or through clear interim measures.
+We are looking for projects that link to local or national priorities and contribute to reducing deaths and injuries on the UK roads, either directly or through clear activities to reduce risk.

 Eligible projects